-The teacher education program in Malaysia has been upgraded since July 1996 from a Certificate level to Diploma level.
-Entrance to teachers college is very competitive as the applicant has to go through various filteration processes and compete with hundreds of thousands of aspiring applicants.
-Thus, it will be interesting to see with what kind of beliefs the pre-service teacher enters college.
+Entrance to teachers' colleges in Malaysia is very competitive as the applicant has to go through various filtration processes and compete with hundreds of thousands of aspiring applicants.
+Thus, it will be interesting to see with what kind of beliefs the pre-service teacher enters and leaves college.
 This is considered important as Mortin & Welsh (1991) state that,